IQSS/dataverse/doc/sphinx-guides/source/developers/s3-direct-upload-api.rst

   * "md5Hash" - String with MD5 hash value, or
   * "checksum" - Json Object with "@type" field specifying the algorithm used and "@value" field with the value from that algorithm, both Strings

-The allowed checksum algorithms are defined by the edu.harvard.iq.dataverse.DataFile.CheckSumType class and currently include MD5, SHA-1, SHA-256, and SHA-512
+The allowed checksum algorithms are defined by the edu.harvard.iq.dataverse.DataFile.CheckSumType class and currently include MD5, SHA-1, SHA-256, and SHA-512.
+Note that the API call does not validate that the file matches the hash value supplied.
+If a Dataverse instance is configured to validate file fixity hashes at publication time, a mismatch would be caught at that time and cause publication to fail.

 .. code-block:: bash

   export API_TOKEN=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
   export SERVER_URL=https://demo.dataverse.org
   export FILE_IDENTIFIER=5072
-  export JSON_DATA="{'description':'My description.','directoryLabel':'data/subdir1','categories':['Data'], 'restrict':'false', 'storageIdentifier':'s3://demo-dataverse-bucket:176e28068b0-1c3f80357c42', 'fileName':'file1.txt', 'mimeType':'text/plain', 'checksum': {'@type': 'SHA-1', '@value': '123456'}}"
+  export JSON_DATA="{'description':'My description.','directoryLabel':'data/subdir1','categories':['Data'], 'restrict':'false', 'forceReplace':'true', 'storageIdentifier':'s3://demo-dataverse-bucket:176e28068b0-1c3f80357c42', 'fileName':'file1.txt', 'mimeType':'text/plain', 'checksum': {'@type': 'SHA-1', '@value': '123456'}}"

   curl -X POST -H "X-Dataverse-key: $API_TOKEN" "$SERVER_URL/api/files/$FILE_IDENTIFIER/replace" -F "jsonData=$JSON_DATA"